Shopify/hydrogen-v1/docs/components/cart/cartcost.md

 ## Component type

-The `CartEstimatedCost` component is a client component, which means that it renders on the client.
+The `CartCost` component is a client component, which means that it renders on the client.
 For more information about component types, refer to [React Server Components](https://shopify.dev/custom-storefronts/hydrogen/framework/react-server-components).

 ## Related components